 The Best Sleep tracker for Apple Watch for $3.99

-- Automatically detects sleep when apple watch is charged and worn to bed.
+• Automatically detects sleep when the Apple watch is charged and worn to bed.

-- It tracks how long you sleep, its quality and also other useful information about your sleep.
+• It tracks how long you sleep, its quality, and other helpful information about your sleep.

-Wondering how well (or bad) you slept last night?
+How well (or bad) did you sleep last night?
 AutoSleep is the app for you.
-AutoSleep tracks your movements while you sleep to give you information about your night.
-AutoSleep records information like time slept, time spent awake, time spent restless, percentage of deep sleep, and calories burned all while providing you with visualizations that tell your sleep story.
+AutoSleep tracks your sleep movements to give you information about your night.
+AutoSleep records information like time slept, time spent awake, time spent restless, percentage of deep sleep, and calories burned while providing visualizations that tell your sleep story.

-AutoSleep is designed to help you understand your body’s sleep patterns so that you can plan your days for maximum productivity.
+AutoSleep is designed to help you understand your body’s sleep patterns to plan your days for maximum productivity.
 Choose from three available analyses: sleep history, sleep quality, and readiness.
 For sleep history, view when you fell asleep, woke up, when your restless period was (if any; it’s not uncommon to wake up but fall right back to sleep), and how rested you feel when you wake up.

-➡ Apple Watch Series 7 may come with Large Screen and New Watch faces
+➡ Apple Watch Series 7 may come with a Large Screen, and New Watch faces

-This app has been around for quite some time, and brought a lot of useful info designed to help you track your sleeping habits.
+This app has been around for quite some time and has brought a lot of helpful info designed to help you track your sleeping habits.
 It can be considered one of the best products in its market segment.

 The AutoSleep Tracker App for Apple Watch is the only app you need for your fitness during sleep.
 It was designed to deliver the most essential technology on your wrist, so you can enjoy deeper more restful sleep.